A quantum information perspective on meson melting: Results from dynamics after thermal quenches

 After the quench, the state is not in thermal equilibrium for $H_1$.
-However, we can define an \textit{effective temperature}, which corresponds to the thermal equilibrium of $H_1$ at the same (conserved) energy of the system.
-The effective inverse temperature $\beta^*$ is then given by the condition\,\footnote{Note that we always consider densities here since we work with the unit cell in the iMPO formalism.
-For our global quench setup, the relation \eqref{eq:betaeff} is then identically also valid for the whole system.}
+However, we can define an \textit{effective temperature}, which corresponds to the thermal equilibrium of $H_1$ at the same (conserved) energy density of the system.
+The effective inverse temperature $\beta^*$ is then given in terms of the pre- and post-quench Hamiltonian densities $\bar H_0$ and $\bar H_1$ by the condition